30 Brilliant Large Group Games and Workshop Activities

 Blind Square – Rope Game

-Seemingly simple games are a wonderful way to engage large groups.
+Seemingly simple games are a wonderful way to engage large teams.
 We love that this activity encourages everyone to work together towards a common challenge while helping bring individual skills to the surface.

 In this outdoor-friendly activity, begin by explaining that all a team has to do is make a length of rope into a perfect square.
 They have fifteen minutes to plan what they are going to do before everyone is blindfolded and play can commence.
 It’s so fun to see plans form and fall apart, and this activity works with kids and adults perfectly.
 Just remember to bring enough blindfolds for everyone!
 With especially large groups, separate into two teams and see who can create the most perfect square!